-You can also use leftover meat or chicken to prepare chimichanga; but make sure that the chicken or meat you use is finely chopped.
+You can also use leftover meat or chicken to prepare chimichanga, but make sure that the chicken or meat you use is finely chopped.
 Mix it with cheese, sour cream, avocados, or any other flavorful ingredient you like.
-Spread it on a tortilla, roll it, secure with a toothpick, and fry!
+Spread it on a tortilla, roll it, secure it with a toothpick, and fry it!

 11. Mission Burritos Are Super Burritos

 Why is that so?
 Because mission burritos are enormous in size and weigh up to nearly 1 kg.
-Owing to their size and weight, mission burritos are considered to be the largest type of burrito.
+Due to their size and weight, mission burritos are considered the largest type of burrito.
 However, the making of a super burrito is quite simple.
-It is made from a soft tortilla with fresh ingredients such as meat, rice, veggies, chicken, beans, cheese, sour cream, salsa etc.
+It is made from a soft tortilla with fresh ingredients such as meat, rice, veggies, chicken, beans, cheese, sour cream, salsa, etc.